 **50% of people could achieve a quote of £37.68 for worldwide travel insurance for 1 week based on Compare the Market data in February 2020.

 If you’re a British citizen travelling to Canada, you need to apply online for an Electronic Travel Authorization (eTA).
 It lasts for five years or until your passport expires and costs $7 to process.
 Apply at the Government of Canada website.

 Any other advice for travelling to Canada?

 Here are a few things it’s good to know before you go.

 Currency: Canadian dollars ($ or Can$).
 ATMs are common and most places accept cards.

-Vaccines: You shouldn’t need any specific vaccines for your trip to Canada, but it may be advisable to get a Tetanus jab or booster, usually free on the NHS.
+Vaccines: you shouldn’t need any specific vaccines for your trip to Canada, but it may be advisable to get a Tetanus jab or booster, which are usually free on the NHS.